speric/speric.github.com/_posts/2015-07-08-remote-work.md

 <p>Remote work is fun, but also challenging.
 Unfortunately I've seen
 people who can't handle the responsibility of working remotely.
 And that's very sad to me, because it's such a great opportunity for so many things.
-So my final piece of advice to remote workers is this: communicate well, work hard, and enjoy yourself.</p>
+So communicate well, work hard, and enjoy yourself.</p>